-Physiological: Gloria received the gift of a comfortable bed mattress from a coworker that promotes her sleep.

-Psychological: Gloria shared that reading her Bible helps her think positive thoughts.
-Sociocultural: Gloria earns \$35,000/year.
-Developmental: Gloria can feel "in charge of

-Developmental: Gloria can feel "in charge of the situation" with a comfortable house for her mom.

-Spiritual: Gloria attends church services in her neighborhood 2 to 3 times per week
+- Physiological: From a co-worker, Gloria received the gift of a comfortable bed mattress that promotes her sleep. - Psychological: Gloria shared that reading her Bible helps her think positive thoughts. - Sociocultural: Gloria earns \$35,000 per year. - Developmental: Gloria can feel "in charge of the situation" with a comfortable house for her mom. - Spiritual: Gloria attends church services in her neighborhood 2 or 3 times a week.

-The nurse applied the Neuman Systems Model nursing process format focusing on: (1) nursing diagnosis (based on valid database), (2) nursing goals negotiated with the client including appropriate levels of prevention as interventions, and (3) nursing outcomes.
+The nurse applied the NSM nursing process format (Neuman & Fawcett, 2011, p.
+338) focusing on the following: (1) nursing diagnosis (based on valid database), (2) nursing goals negotiated with the client including appropriate levels of prevention as interventions, and (3) nursing outcomes.

-The nurse prepared a comprehensive list of nursing diagnoses based on her wholistic and comprehensive assessment and then prioritized the list.
+The nurse prepared a comprehensive list of nursing diagnoses based on her holistic and comprehensive assessment and then prioritized the list.
 She validated her findings with Gloria to ensure that their perceptions were in agreement.

 The nurse and Gloria identified Gloria's full-time role as a caregiver for her mother with Alzheimer's disease as a significant stressor.
-The nurse considered the research study by Jones-Cannon and Davis (2005) that reported that caregivers of a family member with dementia believed attendance at a support group influenced their caregiving in a positive way.
+The nurse considered the research study by Jones-Cannon and Davis (2005), which reported that caregivers of a family member with dementia believed attendance at a support group influenced their caregiving in a positive way.
 One of the nursing diagnoses they determined was "risk for caregiver role strain."
-While this was identified as a risk, they both agreed there was not a supporting sign or symptom to validate the existence of caregiver role strain at this time.
-However, it was very important to prevent this strain in the future.
+Although this was identified as a risk, they both agreed there was not a supporting sign or symptom to validate the existence of caregiver role strain at this time.
+However, it was important to prevent this strain in the future.

-The nurse recognized that their observations provided a glimpse of Gloria's normal line of defense, then they identified an immediate goal to strengthen her flexible line of defense.
+The nurse recognized that their observations provided a glimpse of Gloria's normal line of defense; then they identified an immediate goal to strengthen her flexible line of defense.